Geometry of linear equations: linear spaces and subspaces

 Definition 2.
 Take any vectors and consider the set of all linear combinations

-This set is a linear subspace (because a linear combination of expressions of type (2) is again of this type) and it is called a span of We also say that is spanned by
+This set is a linear subspace (because a linear combination of expressions of type (2) is again of this type) and it is called a span of We also say that is spanned by and use the notation

 In this terminology, the first characterization of the matrix image says that it is spanned by that matrix' columns.